nest/nest-simulator/doc/userdoc/related_projects.rst

 Related projects
 ================

-NEST simulator is part of a larger network of projects focusing on simulation, analysis, visualization, and modeling of biologically realistic neural networks.
+NEST simulator is part of a larger network of projects that focus on simulation, analysis, visualization, or modeling of biologically realistic neural networks.

 Here you can find further information about some of these projects.

 NESTML
 ------

-:doc:`NESTML <nestml:sphinx-apidoc/index>` is a domain-specific language that supports the specification of neuron models in a precise and concise syntax, based on the syntax of Python.
+:doc:`NESTML <nestml:index>` is a domain-specific language that supports the specification of neuron models in a precise and concise syntax, based on the syntax of Python.
 Model equations can either be given as a simple string of mathematical notation or as an algorithm written in the built-in procedural language.
 The equations are analyzed by the associated toolchain, written in Python, to compute an exact solution if possible or use an appropriate